shilangyu/genetic.ts/README.md

     })
 ```
 You need to pass in a function that will return the value of the mutated gene.
 First argument is the current value, second one is the mutation rate and third one is the name of the dna property.
 Above example will have a chance to mutate each gene, if successful, will add 0.1 otherwise will substract 0.1
 returns an array of mutated genes.
+For more information check [mutating](#mutating).

 ## modes
 ###### Inheritance modes: